 The vast volcanic cloud enveloped the entire world, reaching as far away as North America and Europe, and caused dramatic climate changes globally.
 Researchers believe that thousands of people died as a result of crop failure and diseases.

-The peak of mighty Samalas collapsed into itself under the weight of the eruption, forming a large crater which eventually filled with water, creating Segara Anak Lake.
+The peak of mighty Samalas collapsed into itself under the weight of the eruption, forming a large crater that eventually filled with water, creating Segara Anak Lake.

 The Quaternary volcanoes can be further categorized into an old and young complex.
 The old volcano complex consists of Mt Punikan and Mt Nangi in the west and Mt Sembalun in the east.

 With a height of 3,726 m asl, Mt Rinjani presently holds the highest peak in the volcanic complex.